 The following information is provided in accordance with Conn.
 Gen. Stat. § 38a-13:

 The Connecticut Surety Company -- The Insurance Commissioner was appointed Rehabilitator of The Connecticut Surety Company ("CSC”) by the Superior Court on February 6, 2002.
-CSC was a Connecticut domiciled property and casualty insurance company based in Hartford, Connecticut and was licensed to transact the business of insurance in Connecticut and 25 other states and the District of Columbia.
-On May 17, 2002, the Superior Court entered an Order of Liquidation which declared CSC insolvent and appointed the Insurance Commissioner Liquidator of CSC.
+CSC was a Connecticut domiciled surety company that issued commercial and contract surety and fidelity bonds.
+CSC’s principal offices were in Hartford, Connecticut and were licensed to transact the business of insurance in Connecticut and 25 other states and the District of Columbia.
+On May 17, 2002, the Superior Court entered an Order of Liquidation, which declared CSC insolvent and appointed the Insurance Commissioner Liquidator of CSC.
 The Liquidator was directed to take possession of the assets of CSC and to administer them under the supervision of the Superior Court.
 All policies and contracts of insurance or bonds issued by CSC were cancelled by the Liquidation Order.
 Promptly after the issuance of the Liquidation Order, the CSC Liquidator mailed notice of the Liquidation Order to all known creditors of CSC, together with a copy of a proof of claim and directions to file with the Liquidator any and all claims against CSC on or before November 15, 2002.
-On May 16, 2003, the Liquidator filed her First Report with the Superior Court and noted therein that approximately 1,094 proofs of claim were filed with the Liquidator and that the CSC balance sheet as of March 31, 2003 shows assets of $6,152,664.20 and liabilities of $14,675,211.20.
+On May 16, 2003, the Liquidator filed her First Report with the Superior Court and noted therein that approximately 1,094 proofs of claim were filed with the Liquidator and that the CSC balance sheet as of March 31, 2003 showed assets of $6,152,664.20 and liabilities of $14,675,211.20.
+CSC and its corporate affiliates operated as an integrated organization, sharing office space, personnel and cash management systems.
 As a result of the management and shareholders’ abandonment of CSC’s corporate parent, Connecticut Surety Corporation, and its corporate affiliates, the Liquidator determined that the affairs of CSC’s affiliated entities should be wound-up as part of the receivership proceedings of CSC.
 The CSC Affiliates consist of the following companies: The Connecticut Surety Company, Connecticut Surety Corporation, Connecticut Surety Insurance Agency, Inc., Funds Management, Inc., Connecticut Surety Insurance Agency of Arizona, Inc., Bonds II Surety Group, Inc., and Connecticut Surety Insurance Agency of Nevada, Inc., (collectively, the “CSC Affiliates”).
 On May 29, 2003, the Superior Court granted the Liquidator’s Motion for Substantive Consolidation of CSC and its affiliates and entered an Order for Substantive Consolidation, which joined the CSC Affiliates in the pending liquidation proceedings.
 The Order for Substantive Consolidation directed the Liquidator to take possession of the assets of each of the CSC Affiliates and to administer the assets jointly along with the assets of CSC under the supervision of the Superior Court.
 The Liquidator promptly gave notice to persons interested in the CSC Affiliates of the Order for Substantive Consolidation and August 29, 2003 deadline for the filing of claims against the estates of the CSC Affiliates.
-The Department's website www.ct.gov/cid is a source for news and information regarding the liquidation of CSC and the CSC Affiliates.
+On May 18, 2005, the Liquidator filed her Third Report with the Superior Court detailing the status of the liquidation proceedings.
+As of May 10, 2005, approximately 1,223 proofs of claim of various classes of claims were filed with the Liquidator.
+The consolidated balance sheet of CSC and the CSC Affiliates as of March 31, 2005 shows a deficiency of assets over liabilities of $14,699,702.83, with total assets of $6,961,819.75 and total liabilities of $21,661,522.58.
+The Department's web site (http://www.ct.gov/cid) continues as a source for news and information regarding the liquidation of CSC and the CSC Affiliates.

 Covenant Mutual Insurance Company -- The Insurance Commissioner was appointed Rehabilitator of Covenant Mutual Insurance Company ("Covenant") on March 1, 1993.
 Covenant was a Connecticut domiciled insurer established in 1831 and was licensed to do business in 31 states.
 On May 4, 1994, the Superior Court entered an Order (“Confirmation Order”) confirming a Plan of Rehabilitation of Covenant.
-The Confirmation Order, among other things, (i) confirmed the Covenant Plan of Rehabilitation (“Plan”), (ii) declared Covenant insolvent as of the date of the Confirmation Order, (iii) directed that the assets and liabilities comprising Covenant’s estate be liquidated as provided in the Plan; and (iv) established a December 31, 1994 Bar Date for the filing of claims against the Covenant estate.
-On December 12, 2002, the Trustee filed her Report with the Superior Court.
-As reflected in the Report, the June 30, 2002 balance sheet of the Covenant Mutual Liquidation Trust shows a deficiency of assets over liabilities of $9,394,715.11, with total assets of $13,835,065.11 and total liabilities of $23,229,780.22.
+The Confirmation Order, among other things, (i) confirmed the Covenant Plan of Rehabilitation (“Plan”), (ii) declared Covenant insolvent as of the date of the Confirmation Order, (iii) directed that the assets and liabilities comprising Covenant’s estate be liquidated as provided in the Plan; and, (iv) established a December 31, 1994 Bar Date for the filing of claims against the Covenant estate.
+On December 29, 2004, the Trustee filed her Report with the Superior Court.
+As reflected in the Report, the June 30, 2004 balance sheet of the Covenant Mutual Liquidation Trust shows a deficiency of assets over liabilities of $9,219,995.25, with total assets of $13,697,152.47 and total liabilities of $22,917,147.72.